Wracking my Brain is a series of workshops funded by the Doris Field Charitable Trust taking place at the Headway Activity and Rehabilitation Centre.

 Sculptor, Pam Foley will encourage participants to explore the feelings and emotions stemming from brain injury.
 Using clay participants will create a personal sculpture that conveys to others what life has been like since the accident.
 Pam experienced brain injury herself several years ago and will bring her very own personal experience and related artwork, to the workshop.

-The workshop takes place over several weeks in April, prior to International Sculpture Day 2021 (ISDay 2021) on Saturday 24th April which aims to celebrate and promote sculpture and sculptors.
-It is hoped that with permission from participants, the sculptures made during the workshops will also be exhibited at the art school on ISDAy 2021 and during Artweeks on 1 May 2021.
+The workshop took place over several weeks in April, prior to International Sculpture Day 2021 (ISDay 2021) on Saturday 24 April which aims to celebrate and promote sculpture and sculptors.
+It is hoped that with permission from participants, the sculptures made during the workshops will also be exhibited at the art school on ISDAy 2021 and during Artweeks on 1-3 May 2021.

 London School of Hygiene and Tropical Medicine Commission